eu-ge-ne/enrouter-docs/apps/web/src/app/docs/start/content.md

 ## Scaffold project

-Create new Vite project from `react-ts` template and run it:
+Create a new Vite project using the `react-ts` template and run it:

 ```bash
 pnpm create vite enrouter-demo --template react-ts